ZachTheis/ZachTheis/README.md

 ## About Me :mega:
-I'm a student at Raritan Valley Community College in my last semester of my AAS in Computer Programming.
+I'm a recent graduate at Raritan Valley Community College in my last semester of my AAS in Computer Programming.

 I came to programming later in life than I would have liked; believe it or not, my first career choice was in theatre.
 However with the limited job market in the arts, I decided to break into the industry and discovered that, while I'm only OK at dealing with computer hardware, I have a real knack for coding!